CLOSE X

 Queen of the Mississippi at Red Wing, MN

-Later in the day, we strolled around Laclede’s Landing, a popular, and historic riverfront dining and entertainment district named after one of the French fur traders who founded St. Louis in 1764.
+Later in the day, we strolled around Laclede’s Landing.
+Laclede is a popular, historical riverfront dining and entertainment district.
+It’s named after one of the French fur traders who founded St. Louis in 1764.
 An early dinner at Hannegan’s Restaurant & Pub found us making a big mess out of a delectable rack of St. Louis-style barbecued ribs.

 Hannibal, MO, forever linked to the Mississippi River as the town that most inspired America’s greatest author and humorist, Mark Twain, proved the perfect first port-of-call on our voyage.